MILDRED and ALBERT PANOWSKI Playwriting Competition

 - We are accepting submissions for the 2021 competition from Monday, October 19, 2020 through Monday, February 1, 2021.
 Submissions received outside of this period will not be considered.
-The theme for the upcoming competition is also TBD
+The theme for the upcoming competition is social justice and change.

 - Submission is restricted to plays that have not been previously produced or published.

 - No revisions or corrections will be accepted once a script has been submitted.

 - No written or oral critique will be given on plays submitted.